zenglenn42/inversion-of-control/README.md

   - Input data for a nested Accordion is inherently nested itself.
   - However, the layout function is currently just a map across a 1-dimensional array of items.
-  - I made a _data reducer_ to linearize input items so the map would still work simply.
+  - I made a data reducer to linearize input items to keep the layout map simple.

 - layout reducers